Beacon Emergency Restoration Authority Prairie Heights › Frozen Pipe Water Damage

 With over 881 jobs completed in Prairie Heights, we have extensive experience handling frozen pipe and water damage restoration in the region.
 Our work includes both residential and commercial properties, ensuring comprehensive service for all clients.

-Our Prairie Heights water damage technicians hold IICRC Water Damage Restoration (WRT) certification — the industry standard for emergency water mitigation — along with Applied Structural Drying (ASD) and Applied Microbial Remediation (AMRT) credentials where the job demands them.
-We carry full general liability insurance, are licensed where Washington requires contractor registration for restoration work, and document every job to standards that satisfy major insurance carriers.
+Our water damage technicians in Prairie Heights hold IICRC Water Damage Restoration (WRT) certification, the industry standard for emergency water mitigation.
+They also carry Applied Structural Drying (ASD) and Applied Microbial Remediation (AMRT) credentials when the job calls for them.
+We carry full general liability insurance.
+We are licensed wherever Washington requires contractor registration for restoration work.
+And we document every job to standards that hold up under major insurance carrier review.

 Washington Registrar of Contractors (WA ROC) CR-37 licensed plumbing contractor required for all pipe r